Berlin Mosque

 The foundation stone was laid on 6 August 1923 and the mosque was inaugurated officially on 26 April 1925.

-The style of the space is built in Mughal Architectural style, reflecting the great buildings of that time with signature stylings.
-One such styling is the architects use of onion dome and pastel colors.
+The space is built in Mughal architecture style, reflecting the great buildings of that time with onion dome and pastel colors.
 This makes the building very similar to the tombs of the Mughal Empire.
-Not only that, but the symmetry seen in the building reflects that of the Taj Mahal.
+The building's symmetry also reflects that of the Taj Mahal.
 Next to the mosque is the residence of the Imam, the religious head of the mosque.
 The Imam's residence stands at two stories tall.

 The mosque is owned and maintained by the Lahore Ahmadiyya Movement (Ahmadiyya Anjuman Isha'at-i-Islam Lahore).

 History

 Due to the small influence Islam had in Germany prior to the building of the mosque in the 1900s, the Berlin Mosque was preceded by a small wooden structure built outside of Berlin, which was destroyed in 1923.
 Not long after, the Lahore Ahmadiyya Movement, who saw the need to construct a mosque in Germany, did so.
 The Berlin Mosque's tall minarets were heavily damaged in World War II due to an attack by Russian soldiers.
 Not only were the minarets damaged but the dome received damage as well.
 After receiving funds from the Berlin Monuments Department to restore the building, the mosque was able to be reopened in 1952.